-As the new year starts, and the days lighten at least a little, it’s time to go wassailing.
+As the new year starts, it’s time to go wassailing.
 Traditionally carried out on 12th Night (5th January or 17th January, depending on the calendar used), the word wassailing originates from the toast ‘Waes hael’, meaning good health.

 It involves toasting apple trees with a libation of cider, and pieces of bread.
 Some people make a wassail punch, adding spices and honey to cider or ale, and soak the bread in the punch for the tree.
 Singing to the trees, and drinking, along with making as much noise as possible to scare away evil spirits, is thought to guarantee a bountiful harvest.